Before coming to the question whether you should localize your app or not; let’s discuss what localization is.

-As already mentioned, approximately five percent of the world’s population are native English speakers.
-Though there is a small fraction that downloads apps, but don’t speak English as a first language, it’s similar to downloading a French-language app when your high-school French classes lets you understand its basic essence.
+As already mentioned, approximately five per cent of the world’s population are native English speakers.
+Though there is a small fraction that downloads apps but doesn’t speak English as a first language, it’s similar to downloading a French-language app when your high-school French classes let you understand its basic essence.
 But it’s a sure fact that you would not prefer the French version of the new app over the one in your native language.
 There may be cases when you don’t understand the language at all.
-Would you even consider downloading such app?
+Would you even consider downloading such an app?
 Obviously, not!

 Now let’s talk come to the actual components of the app that require localization.